Regenstrief InstituteSNOMED International

 53273-9 590721010000104 Urinalysis type of non-squamous epithelial cells panel [#/volume] – Urine by Computer assisted method (observable entity)

+Additionally, 2672 synonyms were reported as containing one or more characters (@, $, # or ).
 The LOINC Long Common Name is used directly as the FSN for panels, and is therefore not subject to SNOMED Editorial policy.

-Descriptions exceeding 255 characters.
+Descriptions exceeding 255 characters

 Fully specified names (FSNs) in the LOINC Ontology are determined programmatically by assigning attribute values to slots in a template.
 Because of this, LOINC concepts that use individual parts with long names can combine to form an FSN with more than the current limit of 255 characters.
-SNOMED International has given notice that it intends to extend this limit, and so systems designed to work with the LOINC Ontology (and SNOMED CT in general), are encouraged not to “hard code” field size limits for descriptions.
+SNOMED International has given notice that it intends to extend this character limit, and so systems designed to work with the LOINC Ontology (and SNOMED CT in general) are encouraged not to “hard code” field size limits for descriptions.

 Code SCTID FSN